-As mentioned in several of our blogs, section 10 of the Crimes (Sentencing Procedure) Act 1999 allows a person to avoid a criminal record even if they are guilty of an offence.
+As mentioned in several of our blogs, section 10 dismissals and conditional release orders of the Crimes (Sentencing Procedure) Act 1999 allows a person to avoid a criminal record even if they are guilty of an offence.
 In traffic cases such as drink driving, it also means that they avoid being disqualified from driving.

-But many do not know that there are three different types of section 10s; including the infrequently used section 10(1)(c).
+But many do not know that there are three different types of section 10 dismissals; including the infrequently used section 10(1)(c).

 More frequently, courts will make an order under section 10(1)(b).
 This means the defendant is discharged without recording a conviction on the condition that they enter into a good behaviour bond.